to our website

 like a river; washing away doubts, worries and fears.

 There is a fullness in Christ.
-See All fullness of Christ.
+See: All Fulness of Christ.

 The Spirit dwelling and working in believers, is like